Shyamvarshan/Shyamvarshan/README.md

 ### Create a Atatus Account

-SigNoz cloud is the easiest way to get started with SigNoz.
-Our cloud service is for those users who want to spend more time in getting insights for their application performance without worrying about maintenance.
+ Creating a is the easiest way to get started with Atatus.
+Our service is for those users who want to spend more time in getting insights for their application performance without worrying about maintenance.

 [Get started for free](https://www.atatus.com/signup)

 ### Deploy in Kubernetes using Helm(self-hosted)

-Please follow the steps listed [here](https://signoz.io/docs/deployment/helm_chart) to install using helm charts
+Please follow the steps listed [here](https://docs.atatus.com/docs/kubernetes-monitoring/installation/helm-chart.html) to install using helm charts

 <br /><br />